zenhack/iron-blogger2/README.md

 At which point, the application will be available at
 <http://localhost:5000>.

+###Static assets

+Static assets are managed via Bower (http://bower.io) and can be installed with the command `bower install`.
+This helps keep our standard css/js/font libraries orderly.

+Bower itself can be installed with `npm install -g bower`

 The `bloggers.yml` file used by the old iron blogger software can be imported via: